- FIFA 17 is one of those few games that offer truly immersive gaming experiences. However, this is possible if you manage to connect to EA servers.

 - Turn it off.

 The same goes for third-party antivirus programs.
 Make sure both FIFA 17 and Origin are whitelisted in your antivirus to prevent conflicts.
-In some cases, you’ll also have to completely uninstall your antivirus, or stop it while playing FIFA.
-So, consider switching to Windows Defender.

 - Open the Control Panel.